bheal521/blog/content/pages/bio.md

 I am a consultant at [ASR Analytics], a consulting firm based in Washington DC.
 Currently, I'm working on a project that seeks to quantify the benefits of a whole bunch of federal stimulus dollars that were spent on building out [broadband infrastructure] across the country.

-In my spare time, I am attempting to continue building on my data analysis skills by tinkering around with a handful of projects.
-In general, I like to find something interesting hidden in some data using mostly Python and R. The topics will vary, but is likely to deal with something I think is super-kewl!
+In my spare time, I am continuing to build on my data analysis skills by tinkering around with a handful of projects.
+In general, I'm using
+Python and R (with a heavy dependency on both of their respectively awesome online communities) in an attempt to find something interesting hidden in some data.
+The topics will vary, but will likely deal with something I think is super-kewl!
 These things include: sportz, good food, and rad tunes.
 As a budding data scientist, my goal is to learn by doing.
-This site gives me a chance to document the things I learn about along the way.
+This site gives me a chance to document some of the things I learn about along the way.
 I'll try to keep any code I've developed for past and on-going projects up to date on [GitHub].
 Check out my [Contacts] page if you'd like to get in touch in some way shape or form!